 The market for our investment solutions and services is characterized by shifting client demands, evolving market practices and, for many of our investment solutions and services, rapid technological change, including an increased use of and reliance on web and social network properties.
 Changing client demands (including increased reliance on technology), new market practices or new technologies can render existing investment solutions and services obsolete and unmarketable.
-As a result, our future success will continue to depend upon our ability to develop and enhance investment solutions and services that address the future needs of our target markets and respond to technological and market changes.
+As a result, our future success will continue to depend upon our ability to develop, enhance and market investment solutions and services that address the future needs of our target markets and respond to technological and market changes.
 We may not be able to accurately estimate the impact of new investment solutions and services on our business or how their benefits will be perceived by our clients.
-Further, we may not be successful in developing, introducing and marketing our new investment solutions or services or enhancements on a timely and cost effective basis, or at all, and our new investment solutions and services and enhancements may not adequately meet the requirements of the marketplace or achieve market acceptance.
+Further, we may not be successful in developing, introducing and marketing our new investment solutions or services or enhancements on a timely and cost effective basis, or at all, our investment adviser clients may not allow certain investment solutions and services to be marketed through them, and any new investment solutions and services and enhancements may not adequately meet the requirements of the marketplace or achieve market acceptance.
 In addition, clients may delay purchases in anticipation of new investment solutions or services or enhancements.
 Any of these factors could materially adversely affect our results of operations, financial condition or business.